owickstrom/wickstrom.tech/src/_posts/2019-06-02-property-based-testing-in-a-screencast-editor-case-study-3.md

     === timelineToTree (afterRedos ^. currentTimeline)
 ```

-## Undo/Redo Test Summary

-* These tests made the refactoring possible
-* Founds _many_ interim bugs
-  - Off-by-one index
-  - Inconsistent focus
-  - Non-invertible actions
-* After the tests passed: ran the GUI, it worked

-## Related Tests

-* Focus and Timeline Consistency
-    - The _focus_ is a data structure that "points" to a part of the
-    timeline
-    - The timeline and focus must at all points be consistent
-    - Approach:
-      - Generate a random initial state
-      - Generate a random sequence of user commands
-      - Check consistency after each command
-      - Run all commands until termination

-# Wrapping Up

-## Summary

-* Property-based testing is not only for pure functions!
-  - Effectful actions
-  - Integration tests
-* Process (iterative)
-    - Think about the specification first
-    - Think about how generators and tests should work
-    - Get minimal examples of failures, fix the implementation
-* Using them in Komposition:
-  - Made refactoring and evolving large parts of the system tractable
-    and safer
-  - Found existing errors in my thinking, my tests, my implementation
-  - It's been a joy
+Note that these tests only assert on the equality of timelines, not entire
+project states, as undoable commands only operate on the timeline.

+### Tests Pass, Everything Works

+The undo/redo tests were written and run on the original stack-based
+implementation, kept around during a refactoring that took me two weeks of
+hacking during late nights and weekends, and finally run and passing on the
+new implementation based on involutive actions.
+Except for a few _minimal_
+adjustments to data types, these tests stayed untouched during the entire
+process.

+The confidence I had when refactoring felt like a super power.
+Two simple
+property tests made the undertaking possible.
+They found numerous bugs,
+including:

+* Off-by-one index errors in actions modifying the timeline
+* Inconsistent timeline focus:
+  - focus was incorrectly restored on undoing an action
+  - focus got out of bounds
+* Non-invertible actions:
+  - the involution of splitting a sequence is joining sequences, and
+    joining didn't always work

+After all tests passed, I ran the application with its GUI, edited a
+screencast project, and it all worked flawlessly.
+It's almost too good to be
+true, right?

+Property testing is not a silver bullet, and there might still be bugs
+lurking in my undo/redo history implementation.
+The tests I run are never
+going to be exhaustive and my generators might be flawed.
+That said, they
+gave me a confidence in refactoring I've never had before.
+As a challenge, I
+encourage you to try out Komposition, perhaps even to write some tests, and
+prove me wrong!

+## Why Test With Properties?

+This was the last case study in the "Property-Based Testing in a Screencast
+Editor" series, and it's time to summarize and reflect on this journey.

+Property-based testing is not only for pure functions; you can use it to test
+effectful actions.
+It is not only for unit testing; you can write integration
+tests using properties.
+The iterative process in property-based testing, in
+my experience, comes down to the following steps:

+1. Think about the specification of your system under test
+1. Think about how generators and tests should work
+1. Write/modify generators, tests, and implementation, based on steps 1 and 2
+1. Get minimal examples of failures
+1. Repeat

+Using PBT within Komposition has made it possible to confidently refactor
+large parts of the application.
+It has found errors in my own thinking, my
+generators, my tests, and in my implementation code.
+Testing video scene
+classification went from a time consuming, repetitive, and manual
+verification process to a fast, effective, and automated task.

+All in all, it's been a joy, and I look forward to continue using PBT in my
+work and in my own projects.
+I hope I've convinced you of its value, and
+inspired you to try it out, no matter what kind of project you're working on.
+Involve your colleagues, practice writing property tests together, and enjoy
+finding complicated bugs before your users do!